-The product is made in the UK and before any member of the public use it, it will have passed BS EN ISO 20957-1 Stationary Training Equipment – General Safety Requirements and Test Methods.
+The product is made in the UK and has passed BS EN ISO 20957-1 Stationary Training Equipment – General Safety Requirements and Test Methods.
 This is an internationally recognised safety standard and the only applicable standard for the UK and Europe.

 At PIVOT, safety is our number one priority.
-The pull-up and dip bars will be rated to at least 130kgs, which will mean they have been tested to in excess of 325kgs of load as multiplying the maximum rated user weight by x2.5 is required to pass the safety standard.
-This load testing and additional fatigue testing will be carried out by an experienced, well-respected, impartial UK testing company.
+The pull-up and dip bars are rated to 130kgs, which means they have been tested to in excess of 325kgs of load as multiplying the maximum rated user weight by x2.5 is required to pass the safety standard.
+The product is self-supporting with a very stable base, though it must be fixed to the wall or floor.

 How strong do I need to be to lift and lower the bed?